kailash-manasarovar/statement/docs/timeline/2023/november.md

     - Was the Aziv sexual threat just more fun for them?
 Or were they hoping I would have violent sex with him.
     - Remember, I had been primed by the [gypsy sex drug ring right before leaving and the drugs had been put in my toiletries too](../2024/april.md#the-trumpet-teacher-in-denia).
     - I wonder what these two actors might tell the police if questioned.

-### Interview with Polygon

-- I attend a series of interviews for the job over September and October.
-- The technical interview stage is managed by Nadim.
-- I'm asked to research and write about the zero-knowledge engine, and ask questions where necessary.
-- I do a good job.
-- I have an online chat about what I have prepared with Nadim.
-- As I'm interviewing, words fly by on my UI, "wow, you're an engineer".
-- I take it to mean the hacker is watching my every move, including my job interviews.

 ### X with Polygon